chris-prener/biscale/cran-comments.md

 * windows x64 (on Appveyor), R-release, R-oldrel, R-devel
 * winbuilder, R-release, R-oldrel, R-devel

-* r-hub not used because it lacks dependencies needed to build `sf` and `lwgeom` on Debian
+* r-hub not used because it lacks dependencies needed to build `sf` on Debian

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local checks or on Travis CI/Appveyor.